-In a small saucepan, combine the milk (or half n half) cinnamon stick (you can use ground cinnamon instead), cardamom (I could only friend the ground cardamom, you can use the cardamom pods), ground ginger, allspice and nutmeg.
+In a small saucepan, combine the milk (or half n half) cinnamon stick (you can use ground cinnamon instead), vanilla bean, peppercorns, cardamom (I could only find the ground cardamom, you can use the cardamom pods), ground ginger, allspice and nutmeg.
 I really recommend using whole nutmeg, that you have to grate, instead of ground nutmeg, because it makes a HUGE difference in taste.

 You can also use vanilla extract or ground cinnamon, instead of the whole spices.
 You can also adjust the flavors of the drink by adding more or less of an ingredient, or omitting some that you don’t like.
 That’s the beauty of making this at home, that you can adjust it to YOUR personal preference and make it perfect.

 The milk frother is a tiny, magical machine.
 It’s battery operated and can be very easily stored.
 I keep it in a drawer with all my other small kitchen tools.
 You can find one anywhere from $5-$20.
 It makes all the difference in making your mundane drink fancy with a beautiful and delicate foam gracing the top of your beverage.
 You can check out the one I have in my Store.

 - 1½ cups milk or half n half